MicrosoftDocs/security/trusted-root-docs/Audit-Requirements.md

 will be required for any CA that has the code signing EKU enabled for their roots.
 If a CA has the code signing EKU enabled on a root but is not actively issuing code signing certificates, they may reach out the msroot\@microsoft.com to have the EKU status set to "NotBefore."
-If a CA is issuing EV code signing certificates, they will still be required to provide the WebTrust Principles and Criteria for Certification Authorities -- Extended Validation Code Signing audit, in addition to the Code Signing audit.